 What to do in Byron Bay

 There are so many things to do in Byron Bay and the surrounding hinterland.
 You really are spoilt for choice.
 (Next time I’d love to do this Mount Warning sunrise walk – check it out here.)
 Here are the Byron Bay activities I crammed into my itinerary:

 Byron Bay Adventure Tours Big Day Out

 Byron Bay is THE BEST place for shopping and eating out.
 Clothes, jewellery, housey shops – you name it, you’ll find plenty to keep you entertained.
 And when you’ve finished there are a great range of restaurants and coffee shops to refuel.
-The margaritas and burritos at Miss Margarita were just delicious.
+If you’re looking for the best places to eat in Byron Bay, the margaritas and burritos at Miss Margarita were just delicious.

-I finished the holiday off with a horse ride along the beach at Brunswick Heads with Seahorses.
+I finished the holiday off with a horse ride along the beach at Brunswick Heads with Seahorses Byron Bay.
+I think this is one of the best things to do in Byron Bay.
 The weather was perfect for it and it was an awesome way to see the rolling waves and deserted sand.
-Seahorses also host rides for kids, so I’m going to organise something for my gang the next time we’re in the area as I know they’d love it.
+Seahorses Byron Bay also host rides for kids, so I’m going to organise something for my gang the next time we’re in the area as I know they’d love it.